Jorge96273/Online_Game/README.md

+Introduction
+Welcome to the 1v1 Worm Game!
+This is a competitive, two-player game where each player controls a worm and tries to outlast the opponent.
+The game is inspired by the classic "Snake" game but with a twist of player-versus-player action.

 Game Description
 In the 1v1 Worm Game, two players compete to survive the longest.
 Each player controls a worm that grows longer as it eats food.
 The objective is to avoid colliding with your opponent, yourself, or the walls of the game area.
 The last worm standing wins the match.